 Document length doesn't affect your usage count, so analyzing a 500-word article costs the same as a 5,000-word guide.
 The tool caps individual document analysis at 50,000 words, though you'll rarely hit that limit with standard web content.

 Connection failures usually stem from browser cache issues or outdated extensions.
 Clear your browser cache, restart your browser, and verify you're running the latest version of Chrome or Edge.
 If the sidebar won't load in Google Docs, disable other extensions temporarily to check for conflicts.
+This is the most common issue reported with the Semrush SEO Writing Assistant Chrome extension, and reinstalling it from the Chrome Web Store usually resolves persistent problems.

 Authorization errors typically mean your Semrush session expired.
 Log out completely from Semrush, close all browser tabs, then log back in through the assistant interface.
 WordPress plugin errors often require deactivating and reactivating the plugin, then clearing your WordPress cache through your hosting panel.